StackVista/stackstate-docs/develop/developer-guides/agent_check/how_to_develop_agent_checks.md

 This executes your check once and displays the results.

-Once you are happy with the result of your check, you can restart the StackState Agent service and your check will be scheduled alongside the other agent checks.
+Once you are happy with the result of your check, you can restart the StackState Agent service and your check will be scheduled alongside the other Agent checks.

 For Linux: